stefansundin/stvef-protocol/mac/README.md

 Note that in Tulip Voyager, the key combination to bring up the console is <kbd>Shift + ~</kbd>.

+## Native support

+If you are using a game client with native support then you don't need to download anything.
+The links should work after you move the `.app` to `/Applications/`.

+If your favorite game client has not merged support yet then feel free to use [my test build](https://github.com/stefansundin/elite-force/releases/tag/lilium-protocol-handler-v1).

 ## Install stvef-protocol

 [You can download the app from the releases section.](https://github.com/stefansundin/stvef-protocol/releases/latest)